What You Need to Be a Minimalist Full-time RVer

 Pros of living in a camper full-time

 There are a few pros to choosing a camper for full-time living.
 The biggest advantage is that campers are more nimble than large motorhomes and fifth wheels.
 They can go anywhere a car can go.
-Campers fit into any campground or RV park and are easy to park in a parking lot of any store while restocking the rig.
+Campers fit into any campground or RV park They are easy to park in a parking lot of any store while restocking the rig.

 The other pro of choosing a camper for your full-time adventure is that most of them cost less than a motorhome or fifth wheel.
 Having said that, I have to acknowledge that some of the camper vans can be as expensive as many Class A and C motorhomes.